Bifurcations and nonlinear dynamics of the follower force model for active filaments: Follower Force Model

 Due to the negligible effects of fluid inertia, the fluid velocity is governed by the Stokes equations, and as a result, the forces and torques on the segments will be linearly related to their velocities and angular velocities via the mobility matrix, $\mathcal{M}$.
 Explicitly, we will have

 where $\bm{V}$ and $\bm{\Omega}$ are, respectively, $3N \times 1$ vectors containing the components of the translational and angular velocities of all segments, and $\bm{F}^H$ and $\bm{T}^H$ are the corresponding $3N \times 1$ vectors containing the hydrodynamic forces and torques on all segments and given by Eqs (\ref{eq:forcebal_discrete}) and (\ref{eq:torquebal_discrete}).
 For the $6N \times 6N$ mobility matrix, $\mathcal{M}$, we employ the Rotne-Prager-Yamakawa (RPY) tensor \cite{Wajnryb2013GeneralizationTensors} that is adapted to include the no-slip condition at $z=0$ \cite{Swan2007SimulationBoundary}.
+The explicit form that we use can be found in Appendix \ref{appen:RPY}.
 We set the hydrodynamic radius in the RPY tensor to be $a$, the cross-sectional radius of the filament.
 We ensure also that $\Delta L$ is comparable to $2a$, as sketched in Figure \ref{fig:FF_schematic}B.